 - Where to stay in Fukuoka, Japan [A Breakdown of the Best Areas]

-- Kyushu Itinerary Ideas: City Highlights and Day Trips from Fukuoka
+- Fukuoka Itinerary Ideas: Day Trips & City Highlights

 - Top 15 x Things to do in MOUNT FUJI Japan (Incl Map)

-- Okinawa Itinerary 7 Days: Things to do in Okinawa Honto
+- 7 Day Okinawa Itinerary: Best Things to do in Okinawa Honto

 - Where to Stay in Okinawa Hontō [Main Island]

-- *NEW TOKYO ONSEN – Luxury Infinity Onsen Overlooking Tokyo!
+- NEW Tokyo Onsen – Luxury Infinity Onsen Overlooking Tokyo Bay!

 - Where to Watch Sumo Wrestling in Tokyo